The Self and the structure of the personality

 Then, there is another use.
 When one is in contact with one’s reason, with the rational center of the intellect, the pure reason, it is a powerful control over all vital impulses.
 All that comes from the vital world can be very firmly controlled by it and used in a disciplined and organised action.
 But it must be at the service of something else — not work for its own satisfaction.

-Manas, the Sanskrit word that probably comes closest to the English word mind, is in the older Sanskrit texts used for an entire plane or world of mind, the fifth from the top in the Sevenfold Chord of Being (SV, p.
+Manas, the Sanskrit word that probably comes closest to the English word mind, has two or three quite different meanings.
+In the older Sanskrit texts it is used for an entire plane or world of mind, the fifth from the top in the Sevenfold Chord of Being (SV, p.
 45).
-In the Taittirīya Upaniṣad (2nd chapter, the “Ānanda valli”), it is used for what it calls the sheet of mind, the manomaya kośa.
-Patanjali seems to use manas in his Yoga Sutras4 rather like we use mind, that is for the individual mental faculty, but it is quite possible that it still has for him the connotation of something with a cosmic (rather than individual) existence (see verse i.35; ii.53, iii.48).
+In the Taittirīya Upaniṣad (2nd chapter, the “Ānanda valli”), it is used in a similar sense when it mentions the sheath of mind, the manomaya kośa.
+Patanjali seems to use manas in his Yoga Sutras5 rather like we use mind, that is for the individual mental faculty, but it is quite possible that it still has for him the connotation of something with a cosmic (rather than individual) existence (see verse i.35; ii.53, iii.48).
 In the later Darshanas (schools of philosophy), manas tends to be used in a more restricted way for the sense-mind whose job it is to coordinate the ten indriyas (the five senses and the five instruments of action) (see, for example, Surendranath Dasgupta 1922/2006, I, p.
 213).

 - the sense-mind (the intersection of the mind with the physical);